Bonnie Bryant

-Barbara B. Hiller (born in New York, New York, in 1946) is an American author; as Bonnie Bryant she wrote many children's and young adult books; she is best known for writing the intermediate horse book series The Saddle Club, which was published by Bantam Books from October 1988 until November 2001.
+Barbara "Bonnie" Bryant Hiller (née Bryant; born in New York, New York, in 1946) is an American author; as Bonnie Bryant she wrote many children's and young adult books; she is best known for writing the intermediate horse book series The Saddle Club, which was published by Bantam Books from October 1988 until November 2001.
 She also wrote as B. B. Hiller.

 The Saddle Club

 The Saddle Club chronicles the adventures of thirteen-year-old Lisa Atwood and twelve-year-olds Stephanie "Stevie" Lake and Carole Hanson, who live and ride horses in the fictional town of Willow Creek, Virginia.
 The series was static in time; the girls never aged in 101 books, 7 special editions, and 3 Inside Stories.

 In the newsletter sent to fan club members, Bryant explains that she "wrote the first Saddle Club book in 1986.
 It came about from a suggestion made by an editor at Bantam.
 Her name is Judy (recognize the name?).
 She knew there were a lot of horse-crazy readers who hadn't had any new books in a long time.
 She also knew how interested I was in horses.
 She decided to bring us together.
 That's how The Saddle Club was born.
 At first, there were only going to be four books, but so many of you read them that I just had to do more.
 Right now, we're planning up through Number 52!"
 The Saddle Club books were Bryant's first books for Bantam-Skylark.

 For a complete list of titles, see this list.